Rickettsia rickettsii: Genome and phenotypes

 R. rickettsii is an obligate intracellular alpha proteobacterium that belongs to the Rickettsiaceae family.
 Within the Rickettsia species, these bacteria are divided into four clades.
 The clades include ancestral group, spotted fever group (SFG), typhus group, and transitional group.
-Factors for classifying each group depends on phenotypic characteristics, phylogenetic organization, or the type of vector host they inhabit.
+Factors for classifying each group may include phenotypic characteristics, phylogenetic organization, or the type of vector host it inhabits.
 R. rickettsii falls into the largest group of them all, the SFG group.
 It has a genome that consists of about 1.27 Mbp with ~1,350 predicted genes, which is smaller compared to most other bacteria.
 This small genome size allows the bacteria to maintain an intracellular lifestyle with increased pathogenicity from gene reduction.
 It is maintained in its tick host by transovarial transmission.
 The multiplication of R. rickettsii is by binary fission inside the cytosol.

 Genomic comparison of strains

 R. rickettsii has a relatively small genome; however, variances in gene expression between different strains can lead to various functions of the bacteria.
 For instance, there are two major strains of R. rickettsii called the Iowa and the Sheila Smith strains.
 The Sheila Smith strain is a virulent strain, while the Iowa strain is an avirulent strain.
 Microarrays revealed that there were only four distinct differences in the gene expression of R. rickettsii; however, these four changes lead to complete differences in virulence, and thus the niche of the bacteria.
 A key feature allowing for differentiation is the rickettsial outer membrane protein, rOmpA and rOmpB which contributes to the identification of R. rickettsii strains as virulent.
 The detection of single nucleotide polymorphisms (SNPs) are used to differentiate these strains.